Welcome to All Saints!

-Welcome to All Saints!
-Whether you are just having a look or are searching for a place to worship, we are delighted you are here.
+Whether you are just having a look or are searching for a new place to worship, we are delighted to have you.
 All Saints is a warm and caring community of families and singles, young and old.
 We have members from all backgrounds and religious traditions.
-We want to offer you the same welcome and friendship that were extended to us when we came to All Saints.
-If you would like more information about our church community, or if you would like to know how to get connected, please contact the church office (301-654-2488) or fill out a visitor pew card when you visit.
+If you would like more information about our church community, or if you would like to know how to get connected, please click here (connect card), contact the church office (301-654-2488), or fill out a visitor pew card when you visit.

-First Time at All Saints…What to Expect at a Service
+What to Expect at a Sunday Service

 There was a long time in my life when I wanted to believe in something but could not see how it could be Jesus Christ and the unconditional love and forgiveness promised in Him.
 Now that seems to be about the only thing I can truly believe in.

+If you have an obstacle to belief, a lack of peace of mind, or perhaps a problem with relationships or situations, please know that I would be very glad to sit and listen, or to just see you among us.
 Having walked your path myself, maybe I can listen and offer something to help.
 The Bible says that if you ask you will receive and if you knock the door will be opened.
 For a long time I never believed that, but now I know it to be true.

+Please come to visit this or any Sunday.
 Or, just give me a call so we can set a time to sit together.
 I genuinely enjoy listening and sharing matters of faith and heart.

 Ed Kelaher, Rector